sevagh/headbang.py/README.md

 The algorithm is described in more detail, and with helpful visuals, on the project's github-pages site: https://sevagh.github.io/headbang.py

 **nb** For a strange reason, I get significantly worse outputs from my laptop compared to my desktop.
 I'll need to investigate more.
+I suspect one of the beat tracking algorithms runs itself in a "low accuracy low performance" mode.
 If you feel that you're getting totally inaccurate results, let me know by opening an issue.

 ## Installation and usage